vantage6/vantage6-workshop/episodes/chap6_setup_node.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

 Vantage6 node is the software that runs on a data station.
-It allows the data owner to share their data within the vantage6 network in a privacy-preserving way.
+It allows the data owner to share their data within the vantage6 network in a privacy enhancing way.
 Also, it is responsible for the execution of the federated learning tasks and the communication with the vantage6 server.

 Each organization that is involved in a federated learning collaboration has its own node in that collaboration.
-They should therefore install the node software on a virtual machine hosted in their own infrastructure.
-The node should have access to the data that is used in the federated learning collaboration.
+They should therefore install the node software on a (virtual) machine hosted in their own infrastructure.
+The machine should have access to the data that is used in the federated learning collaboration.

 This chapter will explain how to set up and run the vantage6 node software.